Dependable-Intelligent-Systems-Lab/SafeDrones/Implementation_in_MATLAB/README.md

 % For example, for a hexacopter the MotorStatus can be:
 % MotorStatus = [1,1,1,1,1,1] which means all motors are operational and MotorStatus = [0,1,1,1,1,1] means motor A has failed.
 % Lambda = Failure Rate of Propulsion System including rotors, motors' drivers and propellers.
-% Motors_Configuration: Can be 'PNPN' for quadcopters, 'PNPNPN' and 'PPNNPN' ...
-% for hexacopters and 'PPNNPPNN' for octacopter.
+% Motors_Configuration: Can be 'PNPN' for quadcopters, 'PNPNPN' and 'PPNNPN' for hexacopters and 'PPNNPPNN' for octacopter.

 <a></a>
 [P_Fail, MTTF] = Markov_Risk_Calc(MotorStatus, Motors_Configuration, Lambda, time)
 </pre>

+<p align = 'justify'>* It is suggested to read <a href = "https://ardupilot.org/copter/docs/common-diagnosing-problems-using-logs.html">Diagnosing Problems using Logs in Ardupilot</a> to understand how the motor, propeller breaking or coming off, or ESC failure can be detected.</p>